bitovi/hatchify/doc/react/components.md

 ### Pagination

-Used for paginating data in the table.
+`Pagination` is used for paginating data in the table.

 ```tsx
 //in App.tsx